 French succession laws

 French inheritance tax and succession planning go hand in hand.
 Succession laws apply to the worldwide assets held by anyone domiciled in France.
-The tax liability falls on the beneficiary and is applied to all the bequests and inherited rights of the estate of the deceased.
+The tax liability falls on the beneficiary and is applied to all the bequests and inherited rights of the deceased’s estate.
 Succession law specifically protects children from being disenfranchised from their inheritance.
-Since the surviving spouse is not regarded as a “protected heir”, estate planning can become an extremely challenging exercise for many expatriate residents.
-Fortunately, a solution is at hand for the preservation and development of capital through the use of French life assurance vehicles.
+However, since the surviving spouse is not regarded as a “protected heir”, estate planning can become an extremely challenging exercise for many expatriate residents.
+Fortunately, a solution is at hand for the preservation and development of capital through French life assurance vehicles.

 - Policies left to the spouse or PACS partner are exempt from inheritance tax.